O‘ahu Nature Adventure Camps for Keiki

 Summer 2025: June 2 – August 15 | 10 weeks (Closed week of July 4th)

-Registration opens in mid-March
+**Update: Registration opens in mid-April**

 Fall 2025: October 6 – 10 | 1 week